 * This is the Professional Version. *

 Orthostatic (postural) hypotension is an excessive fall in BP when an upright position is assumed.
 The consensus definition is a drop of > 20 mm Hg systolic, 10 mm Hg diastolic, or both.
 Symptoms of faintness, light-headedness, dizziness, confusion, or blurred vision occur within seconds to a few minutes of standing and resolve rapidly on lying down.
-Some patients experience falls, syncope (see Syncope), or even generalized seizures.
+Some patients experience falls, syncope (see page Syncope), or even generalized seizures.
 Exercise or a heavy meal may exacerbate symptoms.
 Most other associated symptoms and signs relate to the cause.
 Orthostatic hypotension is a manifestation of abnormal BP regulation due to various conditions, not a specific disorder.

 POTS (also called postural autonomic tachycardia or chronic or idiopathic orthostatic intolerance) is a syndrome of orthostatic intolerance in younger patients.
 Various symptoms (eg, fatigue, light-headedness, exercise intolerance, cognitive impairment) and tachycardia occur with standing; however, there is little or no fall in BP.
 The reason for symptoms is unclear.